Gustav Adolph Lammers: Biography

 Lammers was born in Copenhagen, Denmark.
 He was the son of Ernst Anton Henrik Lammers (1770–1847) and Seriane Magdalena Hagen (1773–1843).
 His father was a Generalmajor.
 From 1818, he was a student of Hans Linstow at the State Craft and Art Industry School (Statens håndverks- og kunstindustriskole) in Christiania (now Oslo), Norway, which he combined with studies in theology.
 He took his examen artium in 1821 and earned his cand. theol. at the University of Christiania in 1825.

 He was a priest at the Hospital Church in Trondheim from 1827 to 1835, during which time he was influenced by pietist and Moravian views and came to know Bishop Peder Olivarius Bugge.
-Lammers was then appointed parish priest in Bamble.
+Lammers was then appointed parish priest in Bamble Municipality.
 From 1839 to 1844, he was the parliamentary representative at the Storting for the County of Bratsberg (now Telemark).
 He served as the architect of the newly constructed Bamble Church which was built in 1845 in Gothic revival style.
-He also designed Hisøy Church in Arendal (1846–1849), Tanum Church in Larvik (1848–1850) and a chapel in Skien (1850).
-Additionally he designed altarpieces for a number of churches including Bakke Church in Trondheim (1833), Bamble Church (1845), Fiskum Church in Øvre Eiker (1866) and Bø Church in Telemark (1866).
+He also designed Hisøy Church in Arendal Municipality (1846–1849), Tanum Church in Larvik Municipality (1848–1850) and a chapel in Skien (1850).
+Additionally he designed altarpieces for a number of churches including Bakke Church in Trondheim (1833), Bamble Church (1845), Fiskum Church in Øvre Eiker Municipality (1866) and Bø Church in Telemark (1866).

 While studying in Germany, Lammers had a religious experience.
 Upon returning to Norway, he came into contact with a like-minded family focusing on prayer and the reading of the scriptures.